 Jane’s Story: A Retiree’s Experience

-Jane, a 62-year-old retiree, switched to Medi-Share and saved $500 monthly versus her ACA plan.
-But a knee surgery claim took months to process, stressing her $10,000 savings buffer.
-Her story shows the savings and risks of health sharing.
+Jane, 62, switched to Medi-Share and saved about $500 per month compared with her ACA plan.
+A knee surgery claim took months, so she kept a $10,000 buffer.
+Her story shows both savings and risk.

 High ACA Costs